tsgates/arch-wiki-markdown/wiki/Xterm.md

 > Bold and underlined fonts

-Italic fonts are shown as underlined characters in xterm.
+Italic fonts are shown as underlined characters when using XLFD names in xterm.
+TrueType fonts should use an oblique typeface.

 If you do not specify a bold font at the command line, -fb, or through the boldFont resource, xterm will attempt to find a bold font matching